 There are a number of factors to take into account when you are considering installing any renewable energy system into your home.
 During our initial consultation, we will discuss the options with you and assess your property and requirements thoroughly in order to give you the best possible advice.
 Prior to this however, to determine whether a ground source heat pump is right for you and is suitable for your home there are a few key questions to consider:

-It doesn’t have to be particularly large, but the ground needs to be suitable for digging a trench or a borehole and accessible to digging machinery.
+The size of the groundloop is dependent on the size of the property.
+The ground needs to be suitable for digging a trench or a borehole and accessible to drilling machinery.
 We will conduct a thorough geological survey before work begins to determine whether the land surrounding your property is suitable for a ground loop installation.

 Since ground source heat pumps produce a lower temperature heat than traditional boilers, it's essential that your home is insulated and draught proofed well for the heating system to be effective.
 It could also make the system cheaper and smaller.